ToxicFrog/doom-mods/gzap/doc/glossary.md

-A simple zscript preprocessor that handles namespacing and some transformation of debug directives. `.zs` files in the repo are inputs; `.zsc` files are what actually gets loaded by gzDoom.
+A simple zscript preprocessor that handles namespacing and some transformation of debug directives. `.zs` files in the repo are inputs; `.zsc` files are what actually gets loaded by UZDoom.